psychemedia/storytelling-notes/and-the-girl-played-on.md

 IV

 A few months more passed before the Wolf next returned.
-Renelde, in the full flush of maidenhood, was sitting outside the cottage, spinning hemp.
+Renelde, was sitting outside the cottage, spinning hemp.

-"You are Renelde," he said.
-"Come up to the castle; I shall send away the Countess and make you my wife."
+"Come up to the castle," he said.
+"I shall send away the Countess and make you my wife."

 But many years before, as Renelde's mother lay dying, the Countess had shown much kindness, and helped to take away some of her mother's pain.
 So even if the Wolf really had wished to marry Renelde, she would always have refused.